Evidence to support the pain relieving benefits of TENS therapy

 - 8 years of pain surveys conducted by Bio Electronics

 This is a technical paper - but it is relatively easy to read.
-For a free copy, please complete the below form.
+For a free copy, please complete the form to the right.

 The paper will be available as an open downloaded file.
 Don't forget to save it.